-Crossdylus Park (Berrimah)

-Cracessurus Cove (Mitchell Street)

-Darwin Botanic Gardens

-Darwin Waterfront Precinct (waxegool)

-Harbour Cruise

-Jumping Crocodile Cruise (Adelaide River)

-Museum and Art Gallery of the Northern Territory

-Scenic flight

-A nature walk

-Territory Wildlife Park (Berry Springs)

-Mindil Beach Markets/ other markets

-Go on a tour with an Indigenous guide

-Fishing tour / charter

-Visit an Indigenous cultural centre

-Visit an Indigenous gallery

-A Nature / bird watching tour

-See an Indigenous dance or theatre performance

-See an Indigenous site or Indigenous community

-Swimming in a waterhole / waterfall

-Shopping

-Eating out at restaurants

-Military Museum

-Qtber

-Q18 I'd now like you to indicate which of the following ele End region as offering as a leisure holiday destination FOR EACH EXPERIENCE/'YES' ASK: And would area surrounding or both?
-IF BOTH MULTICODE IF NO - CODE AS NEITHER INTERVIEWER: 1, 2 ARE MULTICODE, 3 IS SI ONE CODE PER ROW you say that EACH OPTION you associate it with Darwin, Darwin Area surrounding Darwin Neither A place where I can relax & recharge 1 2 3 A place where I can get close to nature 1 2 3 Not like the rest of Australia 1 2 3 A place where I can see wildlife in its natural habitat 1 2 3 A wild & free destination 1 2 3 A place where I can experience the authentic indigenous culture 1 2 3 A place of adventure 1 2 3 A destination for day trips 1 2 3 A destination for a short break/ a getaway (less than 3 days) 1 2 3 A destination for a longer trip (3 days or more) 1 2 3
+Q17 And during your time in the Darwin and the Top End region, which of the following have y visited or done?
+DO NOT READ OUT: MR. Apx, others? ou

+Coccedydus Park (Berrimah) 1

+Concossaucus Cove (Mitchell Street) 2

+Darwin Botanic Gardens 3

+Darwin Waterfront Precinct (wavegool) 4

+Harbour Cruise 5

+Jumping Crocodile Cruise (Adelaide River) 6

+Museum and Art Gallery of the Northern Territory 7

+Scenic flight 8

+A nature walk 9

+Territory Wildlife Park (Berry Springs) 10

+Mindil Beach Markets/ other markets.
+11

+Go on a tour with an Indigenous guide 12

+Fishing tour / charter 13

+Visit an Indigenous cultural centre 14

+Visit an Indigenous gallery 15

+A Nature / bird watching tour 16

+See an Indigenous dance or theatre performance 17

+See an Indigenous site or Indigenous community 18

+Swimming in a waterhole / waterfall 19

+Shopping.
+20

+Eating out at restaurants 21

+Military Museum 22

+###################################### 97

+None of these 98

+Q18 I'd now like you to indicate which of the following elements you associate the Darwin and the Top End region as offering as a leisure holiday destination: READ OUT EACH OPTION

+FOR EACH EXPERIENCE/'YES' ASK: And would you say that you associate it with Darwin, the area surrounding or both?
+IF BOTH MULTICODE

+IF NO - CODE AS NEITHER

+INTERVIEWER: 1, 2 ARE MULTICODE, 3 IS SINGLE CODE - MUST CIRCLE AT LEAST ONE CODE PER ROW

+Darwin Area surrounding Darwin Neither

+A place where I can relax & recharge 1 2 3

+A place where I can get close to nature 1 2 3

+Not like the rest of Australia 1 2 3

+A place where I can see wildlife in its natural habitat 1 2 3

+A wild & free destination 1 2 3

+A place where I can experience the authentic indigenous culture 1 2 3

+A place of adventure 1 2 3

+A destination for day trips 1 2 3

+A destination for a short break/ a getaway (less than 3 days) 1 2 3

+A destination for a longer trip (3 days or more) 1 2 3